 In previous posts, we’ve described our Instametrics solution which provides the monitoring services for the close to 1,000 instances we manage.
-We’ve always seen this solution as an important proving ground for new technology that we are providing to our customers and so have recently upgraded from Cassandra 2.1.13 to our Cassandra 3.7 LTS (Long Term Support) release and updated our Spark-based monitoring roll-up jobs to take advantage of the new aggregation features in Cassandra 3.
+We’ve always seen this solution as an important proving ground for new technology that we are providing to our customers and so have recently upgraded from Cassandra 2.1.13 to Cassandra 3.7 LTS (Long Term Support) release and updated Spark-based monitoring roll-up jobs to take advantage of the new aggregation features in Cassandra 3.

 Overall, the upgrade has been a big success – we have reduced runtime of our regular roll-up jobs by over 50% and decreased disk usage by ~30%.
 While pre-change testing and planning took some considerable work, the changes themselves went smoothly and with zero downtime.